penpot/penpot-docs/technical-guide/developer/architecture/backend.md

 websocket, the backend creates a subscription in redis, with a topic that has the id of the file.
 If the user sends any change to the file, backend sends a notification to this topic, that is received by all subscribers.
-Then the notification is retrieved and send to the user via the websocket.
+Then the notification is retrieved and sent to the user via the websocket.